 Carefully consider whether to use a public image

 One of the great advantages of Docker is the sheer number of publicly available images, for all kinds of software.
 These images allow you to get started quickly.
-However, when you are designing a container strategy for your organization, you will likely have constraints that publicly provided images will not be able to meet.
+However, when you are designing a container strategy for your organization, you might have constraints that publicly provided images aren't able to meet.
 Here are a few examples of constraints that might render the use of public images impossible:

 - You want to control exactly what is inside your images.